Our Mission

 Sarah Hirschman was born in Lithuania into a Russian Jewish family and educated in France and the United States.
 A reader fluent in several languages, she was always interested in the reception of literature by groups of different cultural backgrounds.
 After a five year stay in Colombia and work with urban community groups and development projects, she started People & Stories/Gente y Cuentos in Spanish in 1972 in Massachusetts.
 She developed a methodology that has effectively connected more than 40,000 lives to literature, with trained coordinators conducting programs in both English and Spanish in various parts of the United States as well as in Argentina.

-Read more about Sarah’s award-winning life and the history of People & Stories in this Town Topics article .
-And, enjoy a tribute to her legacy in our Spring 2012 newsletter
+• Read more about our founder, Sarah Hirschman’s, award-winning life and the history of People & Stories in this Town Topics article.

 In 1981, the project expanded to include programs in Florida, Texas, New York, and Puerto Rico.
 The program in English, People & Stories, began in 1986 in New Jersey, and the project became a non-profit corporation in 1993.
 People & Stories continued to expand by serving regional audiences with programs throughout New Jersey, New York, and Pennsylvania.

 In 2005, People & Stories/Gente y Cuentos developed Crossing Borders with Literature, a program model that invites suburban participants to join programs, forging connections that cross municipal, socioeconomic, racial, and cultural lines.
-In 2010, with the collaboration of the National Endowment for the Humanities, the project expanded to include Story Talk/Cuentos y Plática, a youth initiative that reached at-risk young adult audiences across the country, including sites in Alabama, Arizona, Georgia, Louisiana, Oklahoma, and Washington.
-And in 2015 we initiated a new NEH project called Reading Deeply in Community/Leyendo a Fondo, en Comunidad, working nationally with librarians to take the program to sex trafficking victims, Latino library patrons, adults in re-entry, enrollees in adult literacy classes, and low-income seniors -- among a wide range of participants -- in California, Colorado, Georgia, Iowa, North Carolina, Washington, D.C., and beyond.
+In 2010, in concert with the National Endowment for the Humanities, the project expanded to include Story Talk/Cuentos y Plática, a youth initiative that reached at-risk young adults across the country, including in Alabama, Arizona, Georgia, Louisiana, Oklahoma, and Washington.
+And in 2015, we initiated a new NEH project called Reading Deeply in Community/Leyendo a Fondo, en Comunidad, working nationally with librarians to take the program to sex trafficking victims, Latino library patrons, adults in re-entry, enrollees in adult literacy classes, and low-income seniors—among a wide range of participants—in California, Colorado, Georgia, Iowa, North Carolina, Washington, D.C., and beyond.

 Donate today!